 NOTE: This Issue Brief is provided as an overview of the legislation for the convenience of Association members and other toy industry stakeholders.
 Please consider this information as an introduction to a complex issue.

 Children’s Online Privacy Protection Act (COPPA)

 TIA tracks and advocates on legislation impacting the toy industry in all 50 states.
-Each year, TIA identifies and takes action on more than 100 key bills in dozens of states that would have a direct impact on the toy industry’s priority issues (e.g., chemical regulation, BPA restrictions, battery take-backs,stuffed toy registration, and more).
-TIA works with member companies and the State Government Affairs Committee to educate lawmakers on key issues impacting the toy industry, and to identify and respond to priority legislation in the states.
+Each year, TIA identifies and takes action on more than 100 key bills in dozens of states that would have a direct impact on the toy industry’s priority issues (e.g., chemical regulation, BPA restrictions, battery take-back,, stuffed toy registration, and more).
+TIA works with member companies and the State Government Affairs Committee to educate lawmakers on key issues impacting the toy industry (including the existing federal network of standards and regulations for toy safety), and to identify and respond to priority legislation in the states.

 Federal & State Regulation

 Throughout the year, TIA submits comments on proposed regulations and new policies at both the federal and state level.
 TIA advocates for fair and consistent implementation of laws that ensure toy safety and do not hinder industry’s ability to bring products to market.